FGPV-VPGF/FGPV-VPGF/README.md

 ></div>
 ```

 A map should now load on your page.
-Theres much more you can do with RAMP, a good place to start is the [map author guide](#map-author-guide)
+There's much more you can do with RAMP, a good place to start is the [map author guide](#map-author-guide)

 ### Samples